 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 The York University Automatic Entrance Scholarship - International is granted to international secondary school students who are applying to a direct-entry undergraduate program and are in the process of completing their secondary school diploma.
 Normally, students must be completing their studies at a Canadian secondary school offering (within or outside Canada).
 Identified scholars from select high schools around the world will be considered for these awards at the discretion of York.
-Scholarship values are as follows: 95% and higher = $3,500; 90 - 94.9% = $2,000; 85% - 89.9% = $1,000; and 80% - 84.9% = $500.
+Scholarship values are as follows: 95% and higher = $4000; 90 - 94.9% = $2500; 85% - 89.9% = $1500; and 80% - 84.9% = $1000.
 This scholarship is renewable for students admitted with a final average of 95%+ only.
+In order to renew, recipients must maintain a minimum 8.00 sessional grade point average and enroll in a minimum of 24 credits for their first Fall/Winter academic year to qualify for the second year renewal.
+Thereafter, the renewal will be based on a minimum 8.00 grade point average on all credits completed in the previous summer and fall/winter sessions (i.e. for Fall/Winter 2020-2021, the terms considered will Summer 2019 and Fall/Winter 2019-2020).
+Recipients at 95%+ who are students with disabilities may renew this scholarship by maintaining a min 8.00 GPA over a minimum 40% course load (6 credits per term).
+Students must self-identify and show proof of disability at the first time of renewal.
+Once lost, this scholarship cannot be regained.
 A conditional scholarship offer will be made at the time of admission.
 The final scholarship amount will be determined when final grades are received.
 Students applying to the collaborative nursing program are not eligible for this entrance scholarship.

 No application is required.
 Students will be automatically considered as part of the application process.
 Recipients at 95%+, must maintain a minimum 8.00 sessional grade point average and enrol in a minimum of 24 credits each year taken during the entire academic year (previous summer and fall/winter sessions) to be eligible for renewal.
 All credits completed during the applicable period will be used in the calculation of the gpa for renewal.
 Recipients at 95%+ who are students with disabilities may renew this scholarship by maintaining a min 8.00 GPA over a minimum 40% course load (6 credits per term).
 Students must self-identify and show proof of disability at the first time of renewal.
 Once lost, this scholarship cannot be regained.